Concordium/concordium.github.io/source/shared/net/references/developer-tools.rst

 ``utils decrypt --in output.json --out decrypted.blah``

-Enter password to decrypt with, writing output to **decrypted.blah**.
+Enter password to decrypt with, writing output to **decrypted.example**.

 where ``--in ...`` is the encrypted file, and ``--out`` is the decryption.